Compressed suffix array

 The memory accesses made by compressed suffix arrays and other compressed data structures for pattern matching are typically not localized, and thus these data structures have been notoriously hard to design efficiently for use in external memory.
 Recent progress using geometric duality takes advantage of the block access provided by disks to speed up the I/O time significantly In addition, potentially practical search performance for a compressed suffix array in external-memory has been demonstrated.

-Open Source Implementations
+Open source implementations

 There are several open source implementations of compressed suffix arrays available (see External Links below).
 Bowtie and Bowtie2 are open-source compressed suffix array implementations of read alignment for use in bioinformatics.
 The Succinct Data Structure Library (SDSL) is a library containing a variety of compressed data structures including compressed suffix arrays.
 FEMTO is an implementation of compressed suffix arrays for external memory.
 In addition, a variety of implementations, including the original FM-index implementations, are available from the Pizza & Chili Website (see external links).